collinalexbell/HackMatrix/game-design.md

 - Hand crafted replicated buildings
 - Manually generated large iconic buildings, with other modes for non-iconics
 - Trail creation via feet erosion of grass (not sure where this should be added).
+- I want the center of my world to be a grand Magical University